iffyloop/EasyVst/README.md

 ## License

-EasyVst uses the Creative Commons Zero v1.0 Universal license.
+Your choice of Public Domain (Unlicense) or MIT No Attribution - please read the [LICENSE](LICENSE) file for more details.
 This license does not apply to the Steinberg VST SDK which is wrapped by EasyVst; the Steinberg SDK has additional terms and conditions to which you must also agree if you choose to incorporate it into your product.
 See the [LICENSE](LICENSE) file for more information.